NREL/EnergyPlus/doc/src/docs/EngineeringReference/13b-EncyclopaedicRefs.md

 The Design Block is a one time calculation.
 The aim of the Design Block is to calculate the Coil UA for use in the operating Block.

-#### Design Block Calculations:<span>$$</span>
+#### Design Block Calculations:

 The design block has the code for calculating the six Coil UA values required by the operating block.
 Reasonable assumptions have been made in the calculations to maintain the simplicity of the model.

-Heat transfer ina wet coil model is based on enthalpy rather than temperature to take into account latent effects.
+Heat transfer in a wet coil model is based on enthalpy rather than temperature to take into account latent effects.
 While heat transfer rates are commonly expressed as the product of an overall heat transfer coefficient, UA, and a temperature difference, the use of enthalpy-based heat transfer calculations requires an enthalpy-based heat transfer coefficient which we denote as DesUACoilTotalEnth and hence the equation.

 Q = DesUACoilTotalEnth \* (H<sub>air,mean</sub> - H<sub>water,mean</sub>).
 The value of Q is calculated using product of air mass flow rate and difference in inlet and outlet air enthalpies at design conditions.